 His Righteous Right Hand

 So, I’ve been thinking about shutting down my blog.
 I know, I know.
 I just started it not too long ago.
-But, there are a few things that are nagging away at me – not the lack of traffic and readers (yes; I can see on my Stats page if you’ve actually read the links that I send, dear family and friends…Nobody’s reading.
-I have proof!)
-Seriously though, I really don’t write to get the numbers (although it is tempting to watch those numbers obsessively for them to increase.)
+But, there are a few things that are nagging away at me – not the lack of traffic and readers.
+Seriously, I really don’t write to get the numbers (although it is tempting to watch those numbers obsessively for them to increase.)
 I really believe that if I have to live in this world where so much evil exists – where people hurt and kill one another, where the majority of people live as if evil is good and good, evil – then I have to do something to make the world a better place in which to live.
 The only way that any one individual or a society as a whole can truly be better is through the saving power of the Gospel.
 Only the Lord God can bring about genuine and lasting change in this morally depraved and sinful world.
 So, I have to do what God has commanded; I want to obey Him.

 But here are the thoughts that are getting in the way: